 If you are looking for an awesome weekend away from Sydney, I highly recommend heading 3.5 hours north to Port Stephens.
 You will need to have (or hire) a car in order to fully appreciate all there is to do in this paradise part of New South Wales.

 We stayed for two nights in Port Stephens, but you could easily do everything with just one night, we just wanted a bit more time and also to enjoy two sunsets!
-Book your accommodation on booking.com via my link to get 40$ AUD cash back from your 80$ trip (anyone can use the link, you don’t need a new account and the currency will be converted)!
+Book your accommodation via my Booking.com link and enjoy a $40 refund off your next stay! (anyone can use the link, you don’t need a new account and the currency will be converted)!

 Top things to do in Port Stephens